wanghmin/wanghmin2.github.io/content/publication/hu-2024-mfr/index.md

 with diverse textures, which will be made public available for rendered fashion applications.
 Extensive experimental results show the superiority and effectiveness of our method in rendered-to-real image translation.
-summary: We introduce a novel diffusion-based framework that effectively translates rendered images into realistic counterparts, ensuring the preservation of texture details.
 ---